ruby-rdf/json-ld/README.markdown

 ## Features

-JSON::LD parses and serializes [JSON-LD][] into statements or triples.
+JSON::LD parses and serializes [JSON-LD][] into statements or statements.

 Install with `gem install json-ld`